 The publishers and agents take on the parental and adult roles in the system, doing everything good and bad parents do.
 Judging, evaluating, rejecting, and generally doing the naughty things described in Ruth’s and Anne’s article.
 This hierarchical dehumanization is part of the structure of the industry.

-I realized that in this model, the writers/authors were trapped in a PERMANENT state of the powerless child.
+In this model, the writers/authors are trapped in a PERMANENT state of the powerless child.
 That’s what Ruth and Anne describe above, in talking about rotten deals and being forced to overwork and accept bad terms.
 This is a PERMANENT state, unless a writer gets lucky and enters the hallowed realm of the ACTUALLY PUBLISHED and her book sells like crazy.
 (Or unless the industry topples.
 It’s been shaken by the Great Recession and the eBook and self-publishing revolutions.)

 Everyone in the traditional system is stuck.
 Literary agents and representatives of publishers are also mired in a PERMANENT state of the ADULT or PARENT.
 They are perennially superior to and controlling of the child/writers.
 Who are shoved into permanent INFANCY.
 This is lousy for the personal/spiritual development of everyone involved.